Gloria Mann

+Gloria Mann was an American pop singer.
+She reached the U.S. Billboard Hot 100 in 1955, and was best known for her cover version of "Earth Angel."
+She was signed by Decca Records.
+On Decca records she had a chart entry with the cover version of Why Do Fools Fall In Love (Decca 29832).
+It entered the Billboard Hot 100 on March, 10th 1956 and reached position 59.

+Early life, family and education

+She was born in Philadelphia, Pennsylvania.

+Career

-Gloria Mann was an American pop singer born in Philadelphia, Pennsylvania.
-Mann scored two hits on the U.S. Billboard Hot 100 in 1955.
+Mann scored two hits on the US Billboard Hot 100 in 1955.
 The first was a cover version of "Earth Angel", which reached number 18.
 Later that year, "A Teenage Prayer" peaked at number 19; this featured Sid Bass leading the backing orchestra.
 Both were released on Sound Records.
-She died in 2001.

-Mann's son, Bob Rosenberg, formed the group Will to Power.

 In 2003, a compilation album, Don't Call Me Barry: The Best of Gloria Mann was released.

+Personal life

+Mann married and raised two sons.
+The family relocated from Philadelphia to Miami.
+Her son, Bob Rosenberg, is known for forming the pop music group Will to Power.